-This mission will be achieved advancing the fundamental components of The Ohio State University and the College of Medicine; Education, Research, and Service.
+This mission will be achieved advancing the fundamental components of The Ohio State University and the College of Medicine; Education, Research, Diversity, Equity and Inclusion, and Service.

-The vision of the Department is to enhance translation of basic to clinical science by developing a collaborative, and innovative early translational science department designed to advance fundamental knowledge in the molecular and cellular basis of disease linking basic science to the clinic in key research areas with impact throughout OSU and the OSU College of Medicine through collaborative research, education programs, and involvement with Departments linking basic sciences to clinical care.
+The vision of the Department is to enhance translation of basic to clinical science by developing a collaborative, inclusive, and innovative early translational science department designed to advance fundamental knowledge in the molecular and cellular basis of disease linking basic science to the clinic in key research areas with impact throughout OSU and the OSU College of Medicine through collaborative research, education programs, and involvement with Departments linking basic sciences to clinical care.